 You will need to start by cutting out the following sizes in your leather or material of choice.
 If you are working with a fabric that frays I recommend reading through the whole tutorial before starting the project.
 I have left the edge of the frill and the tabs on the zip un-finished (the raw edge of the leather).
-(If you wish to use a fabric that frays check out this tutorial, especially for the tabs: Quilted Wash Bag.)
+(If you wish to use a fabric that frays check out this tutorial, especially for the tabs: How To: Quilted Wash Bag.)

 Please note that the measurements are designed in metric and imperial separately, the measurements are not converted.
 Choose your preferred measuring unit and stick with it throughout the tutorial.